Twins vs. Brewers Player Props Betting Odds

 Santana Stats

-- Santana has picked up a hit in three games in a row.
-During his last five outings he is batting .190 with a double, two home runs, two walks and six RBI.
+- Santana takes a four-game streak with at least one hit into this contest.
+In his last five games he is batting .238 with a double, two home runs, two walks and six RBI.

 Santana Recent Games